-Potentially attractive investment options are taken off the table when investments are biased in favor of serial entrepreneurs.
-There is a limited supply of successful serial CEOs, so there will be a premium on these investments.
+PE Partners reduce their stress at the cost of lost opportunity for institutional investors.
+After all potential investment options are taken off the table when investments are biased in favor of serial entrepreneurs.
+And since there are only a limited supply of successful serial CEOs, the laws of supply and demand would suggest there will be a premium placed on these investments.

-This rest of this report will discuss practical techniques Private Equity partners can take with their new CEOs.
+This article will discuss practical techniques Private Equity partners can take with their new CEOs.